akasharunabharathi/akasharunabharathi/README.md

 ### Hi there 👋!

-I'm Akash, a junior in CS and Philosophy at the University of Illinois at Urbana-Champaign.
+I'm Akash, a senior studying CS and Philosophy at the University of Illinois at Urbana-Champaign.
 I love Computer Vision, ML, and messing around with Raspberry Pis and Arduinos :)

 Here are results from some cool stuff I've worked on!
 Includes stuff I worked on out of curiosity and out of humor.
 Read on to know more!